Theomat/theomat.github.io/_pages/about.md

 - March: I will be in Warsaw again!

+- January: Our paper [Challenges of Acquiring Compositional Inductive Biases via Meta-Learning](https://proceedings.mlr.press/v191/anastacio22a.html) is finally published in the ECML/PKDD Workshop on Meta-Knowledge Transfer

+2022:

 - October: I'm in Warsaw for a visit!
 - July: I gave a talk at GT Vérif in [LaBRI][LABRI] on strategies as trees in MDPs.
 - May - July: [Utkarsh Rajan](https://github.com/UtkarshRjn) joined us for an internship on DeepSynth.
 - March - June: [Gaëtan Margueritte](https://github.com/gaetanmargueritte) joined us for an internship on DeepSynth.
 - February 25/26/27: I presented our [DeepSynth][DeepSynth-arxiv] paper at [AAAI 2022](https://aaai.org/Conferences/AAAI-22/) (Oral).
 - February 11: [Nathanaël Fijalkow](https://games-automata-play.com/) has successfully defended his HDR.

+2021:

 - December 9: I participated in [NAIA.R](https://forum.naia.io/) to mediate about AI.
 - October 29, 30: Presentation at [CP 2021][CP21] of our paper: [Statistical Comparison of Algorithm Performance Through Instance Selection][PSEAS-paper].
 - October 2021: Now a PhD student at [LaBRI][LABRI].